delta3d/delta3d/trunk/delta3d/readme.txt

 already used the Win32 installer, you are ready to rock.

-Go ahead and try out the examples by running the executables found in the bin folder (Win32) or examples/test* (Linux).
+Go ahead and try out the examples by running the executables found in the bin folder.

-There are also several useful utitilies found in the utilities/ folder.
+There are also several useful utitilies also found in the bin/ folder.
-See the readme.txt in that folder for more details.
+See the readme.txt in /utilities for more details.

 If you are a developer you'll want to build from the source which we provide with all our distributions.
 Please follow instructions